bshurick/production-demo/README.md

 If you create an eval script like in the example `make evaluate`, results are output to stdout then redirected into a `results.csv` file.
 The results are then committed to the git repository.

 If you use git tagging, you can use `git diff` to show differences in the results file across different tags, e.g. `git diff tag1..tag2 -- eval/results.csv`.

+Model results should be added to pull requests to quickly view how each change impacts the results.

 ## What steps can be automated with continuous integration and deployment pipelines?